Police: Family Dispute Sparked Shooting That Hurt Innocent Bystanders Dining Outside At Peter Luger Steakhouse

 They say a family dispute started inside the restaurant where a large group was dining together.

-According to police, one man left, but returned a short while later and opened fire from across the street.
+According to police, Sommerville left, but returned a short while later and opened fire from across the street.

 Two innocent bystanders who were seated at an outdoor dining structure were hit.